kumarrishav/Persona-Auth/README.md

 Persona Auth is a Simple Implementation in PHP for keeping track who is logged in using [Mozilla Persona](http://www.mozilla.org/en-US/persona/).

-Persona Only handles the Login Portion, Thus I was tasked with Creating a Session Type handling system in PHP, to keeping my users logged in.
+Persona Only handles the Login Portion, Thus I was tasked with Creating a Persistent Login handler in PHP, to keeping my users logged in.
 Challenge Accepted!

 ## Usage